-The " Diaoulek " configuration file will be checked, the name of the lessons will be extracted and these lessons and their associated sound files will be copied into your new " Diaoulek " directory.
+The "Diaoulek" configuration file of the former version will be scanned, the names of the lessons will be extracted and these lessons and their associated sound files will be copied into your new "Diaoulek" directory.
 Your former data-base will also be copied.
-However, if a lesson already exists into your new " Diaoulek " directory, it will not be imported.
-That is why the order "!import " should be used before any other action as soon as you have obtained your new executable.
+However, if a lesson already exists into your new "Diaoulek" directory, it will not be imported.
+That is why the order "!import" should be used before any other action as soon as you have obtained your new executable.

-The order "!import ", once it has imported all your lessons and the data-base, closes your "Diaoulek " session.
-You will then start another "Diaoulek " session and execute a "!ccdb " order.
+The order "!import", once it has imported all your lessons and the data-base, closes your "Diaoulek" session.
+You will then start another "Diaoulek" session and execute a "!ccdb" order.
 This will check, correct and adapt the copy of your data-base.
-You may then continue to use software " Diaoulek " as usual.
+You may then continue to use software "Diaoulek" as usual.

-Remark 1: The order "!import " is also useful if you want to make a copy of your lessons and data-base into another directory for example on a USB key.
+Remark 1 : The order "!import" is also useful if you want to make a copy of your lessons and data-base into another directory for example on a USB key.

-Remark 2: The order "!import " makes a copy of your recorded results in a IDX1 directory whose contains will change when you continue to learn your lessons.
+Remark 2 : The order "!import" makes a copy of your recorded results in a IDX1 directory whose contains will change when you continue to learn your lessons.
 It may however be interesting to have a snap-shot of your recorded results at the time of the duplication.
 This may allow you for example to add your activity recorded on a USB key to your main computer when you are coming back from vacation.
-For that purpose, the order "!import " makes in fact two copies of the recorded results, one in a IDX1 directory and the other into a IDX0 directory.
+For that purpose, the order "!import" makes in fact two copies of the recorded results, one in a IDX1 directory (whose contains will change) and the other into a IDX0 directory (whose contains will not change).

-The orders "!synchro " and "!synchro0 "
+The orders " !synchro " and " !synchro0 "